-You may have this impression that it is okay to drive without insurance.
+You may think that it's okay to drive without insurance.
 But the road is full of forks, twists, turns, and other unpredictable variables.
-Having a car insurance policy will help reduce risk and even neutralize the effects of an untoward incident.
+Having a car insurance policy will help reduce your expenses for car repairs after an accident or a natural disaster.

-This guide will help you understand the consequences of not having car insurance.
-Along the way, you will also be able to pick up some insights on how you should choose the right car insurance policy.
+This article will help you understand the ugly consequences of no car insurance.
+Along the way, you'll also pick up some insights into how to choose the right car insurance policy.

-Apart from this, here’s what might happen if you don’t insure your car.
+Apart from this, here’s what happens if your car is not insured in the Philippines.

 You May Face Legal Charges

 When you can't pay for the damage that your vehicle has caused, you may face legal charges.
 If you’ve been proven to be at fault in the accident, you may be charged with reckless imprudence resulting in damage to property.

 Things are also much worse when someone dies in an accident.
 Obviously, all of these are more than stressful.

 You Have to Pay for Expensive Vehicle Repairs

 Accidents also damage your car.
 Things will be tough for you when you don’t have an insurance policy to cover the cost of repairs.
 This is one of the most common consequences of no car insurance.

 Again, the expenses incurred for fixing your car will come from your own pocket.
 Imagine how expensive that would be.
 The cost of a front bumper repair in the Philippines alone, for instance, can reach a couple of thousands of pesos.